caleb10miller/FantasyFootballHelper/README.md

 **Main Files & Folders**:
 - `deliverables/` – Main directory for all deliverables.
   - `DSCI591/` – Folder with all deliverables related to part 1 of the Capstone.
-    - `Capstone_Part1_FinalDoc.pdf` - Final document contianing links to the repo and all reports / presentations for part 1.
+    - `Capstone_Part1_FinalDoc.pdf` - Final document containing links to the repo and all reports / presentations for part 1.
     - `DataAcquisitionAndPreprocessingReport.pdf` - Report documenting the acquisition and preprocessing process in part 1.
     - `EDAandFeatureEngineeringReport.pdf` - Report documenting our EDA and feature engineering in part 1.
     - `LaunchReport.pdf` - Launch report walking through our initial project idea.